timodwhit/docs.konghq.com/app/_src/gateway/production/deployment-topologies/kubernetes.md

 Deploying {{ site.base_gateway }} in [Hybrid mode](/gateway/{{ page.release }}/production/deployment-topologies/hybrid-mode/) uses Kubernetes as a runtime for your data planes.

 Configuring Kong on Kubernetes is identical to deploying Kong running on a virtual machine or bare metal.
-The Data Planes connect to a Control Plane (Konnect, or an in-cluster control plane) and receive configuration from the CP.
+The DPs connect to a CP (Konnect, or in-cluster) to receive the configuration.
 Configuration is managed using the UI, the Kong Admin API or via [deck](/deck/latest/).

 We provide detailed [installation instructions](/gateway/{{ page.release }}/install/kubernetes/proxy/) for Hybrid mode, including ingress definitions for EKS, GKE and AKS.

 ## DB-less mode with {{ site.kic_product_name }}

-{{ site.kic_product_name }} provides a Kubernetes native way to configure {{ site.base_gateway }} using custom resource definitions (CRDs).
-In this deployment pattern, {{ site.base_gateway }} is deployed in DB-less mode, where the data plane configuration is held in memory.
+{{ site.kic_product_name }} provides a Kubernetes native way to configure {{ site.base_gateway }} using CRDs.
+In this deployment pattern, {{ site.base_gateway }} is deployed in DB-less mode, where the DP configuration is held in memory.

-Operators configure {{ site.base_gateway }} using standard CRDs such as `Ingress` and `HTTPRoute`, and {{ site.kic_product_name }} translates those resources in to Kong entities before sending a request to update the running data plane configurations.
+Operators configure {{ site.base_gateway }} using standard CRDs such as `Ingress` and `HTTPRoute`, and {{ site.kic_product_name }} translates those resources in to Kong entities before sending a request to update the running DP configurations.

 In this topology, the Kubernetes API server is your source of truth. {{ site.kic_product_name }} reads resources stored on the API server and translates them in to a valid Kong configuration object.
 You can think of {{ site.kic_product_name }} as the control plane for your DB-less data planes.